 In the evening we fly to Beijing and overnight in the Beijing CITIC Airport Hotel **** B, L, D

 DAY 9, Tue., Sept.
 12 This is mostly a travel day.
-We have a long drive (7 hours) to Bashing, but it's worth it.
+We have a long drive (7 hours) to the Bashing Plateau, but it's worth it.
 Your pictures of Mongolian riders herding horses, rarely seen by Western tourists, will be amazing.
-Overnight Bashing Friendship Hotel** B, L, D
+Overnight Bashang Friendship Hotel** B, L, D

 DAY 13, Sat., Sept.
 16. After a sunrise photo session, we return to Beijing today, and we will photograph a Chinese opera performance.
 Overnight at the Beijing Sino Swiss Airport Hotel **** (B, L, D)